ATC17/SITE/README.md

 ### 1. **Homepage**

-- **Header**: Features an image, logo, and the name of the association who owns the tennis clubs.
+- **Header**: Features an image, the logo, and the name of the association who owns the tennis clubs.
 - **Welcome Introduction**: A brief welcoming note to our visitors.
 - **Activity Gallery**: Displays images showcasing the various activities offered by the club.
 - **Our Clubs**: